rajsimpi-ai/hayagriva/README.md

 "To restore and protect all knowledge, Hayagriva has manifested.
 He safeguards the Vedas for the good of the world."

 Hayagriva is a lightweight, modular Retrieval-Augmented Generation (RAG) framework designed to combine large language models with efficient document retrieval.
 It focuses on accuracy, grounded responses, and ease of integration.
-The framework supports both programmatic use and a simple UI for experimentation, making it suitable for developers, researchers, and production-oriented teams.
+The framework supports programmatic use, making it suitable for developers, researchers, and production-oriented teams.

 ---